 - Maintains normal muscle strength, joint structure and joint function.

-- Essential for normal skeletal development and attainment of optimal peak bone mass during childhood and adolescence.
+- Is essential for normal skeletal development and attainment of optimal peak bone mass during childhood and adolescence.

 - Relieves symptoms of depression and anxiety and may reduce risk of developing depression.